globus-labs/summer-2022/README.md

 ## Getting started
 1. [Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 2. Create a branch to work on (and switch onto it)
+3. Create a directory with your name in the `students` directory
-3. Open `students/template.html` in your code editor (it may open automatically in your browser at first, so just specify your text editor when opening)
+4. Open `students/template.html` in your code editor (it may open automatically in your browser at first, so just specify your text editor when opening)
-4. Save As `your-name.html` in the `students` directory
+5. Save As `your-name.html` in the directory you just made (`students/your-name`)
-5. Fill in `your-name.html` with a small bio, along with your interests and goals for the summer.
+6. Fill in `your-name.html` with a small bio, along with your interests and goals for the summer.
 Use Bootstrap to style your page.
 See if you can add some [components](https://getbootstrap.com/docs/5.1/components/accordion/) that make sense and look good!
 Try your best not to use any custom CSS.
-6. To preview your code, open the html file in your browser.
+7. To preview your code, open the html file in your browser.
 Each time you save the file, you can refresh your browser to see your changes.

 ** You will be editing your page throughout the summer with what you're working on, so feel free to use this first draft as an opportunity to learn Bootstrap and play around with different components.
 It's okay if this first draft looks a little silly!